search ]

 Step 2: Disable Automatic Updates by Adding Filter Code

-To disable only certain types of updates, such as major core updates while keeping minor ones enabled, you can add filter code in your theme’s functions.php file.
+To disable only certain types of updates using filters, add the following code in your theme’s functions.php file:

 // Disable all core updates (major and minor)